tsatria03/CookyCraze/docks/readme.txt

 Location: data/config/events/flipper.event

-Defines events triggered by the cooky flipper minigame.
+Defines events triggered by the cookie flipper minigame.
 Uses the same format as baker.event, except there is no baking_type field since flipper events are always shown as dialogs.
 All fields work exactly the same as baker.event.
 Refer to the baker.event section above for full field descriptions.

 Format: event_name:sound:polarity:target:min_amount:max_amount:use_percent:chance:description